writethedocs/www/docs/organizer-guide/meetups/starting.rst

 * Announce your meetup on `Write the Docs Slack <https://writethedocs.slack.com>`_ and join meetup-organizers and meetup-general channels.
 You can also create a dedicated channel to your meetup.
 * Announce your meetup on `Write the Docs Forum <http://forum.writethedocs.org/c/meetups>`_.
 * Create a Twitter account and connect it to your meetup's page (`example <https://twitter.com/WriteTheDocsPDX/>`_).
 Use it to announce your next events, live tweet your meetup, post pictures, reach new people, retweet other Write the Docs meetups, etc.
-* Use your network: ask your colleagues, friends and contacts to promote your meetup.
+* Use your network: ask your colleagues, friends, and contacts to promote your meetup.
 * Reach new people: find other community leaders and ask them to spread the word.
 * Attend other meetups in your area and network.
 * Add your meetup to local tech events calendars.